Federal tax credits for the installation of solar power equipment remain in effect, and there is significant money to be saved.

-- You have installed a solar PV system on a vacation home, if it is in the United States.
-Note, however, that the ITC for a vacation home would only apply partially, reflecting the amount of time or the number of months you spend there per year.
+- You have installed a solar PV system on a vacation home if it is in the United States.
+Note, however, that the ITC for a vacation home would only apply partially, reflecting the amount of time or the number of months you spend at the vacation property per year.

 - Your solar PV panels are not on your roof, where we typically think of them being installed.
 As long as they are located on your property and are generating electricity for your home, they are eligible for the credit.